 Go for a boat ride at the Göta Canal, and experience what is called the greatest feat of engineering in Sweden.
 The Canal goes all the way from Gothenburg to Stockholm and is one of the most famous tourist attractions.

 Interested in the Swedish Viking heritage?
-Then you should head to Birka, which was the biggest commercial area during the Viking area.
+Then you should head to Birka, which was the biggest commercial area in the Viking area.
 You can easily get here by boat, and if you fancy a more traditional ride, you can opt for a replica of the old Viking boats.

 In Birka they also display what the daily life looked like during the Viking era.